Amelio Robles Ávila: Personal life and death

 Robles met Ángela Torres in Apipilulco in the 1930s, and they later married.
 They adopted a daughter together, Regula Robles Torres.
-Horacio Legrás says that both later became estranged from Robles.
+Both became estranged from Robles later in life.

 On his deathbed Robles supposedly made two requests, to receive honors for his military service and to be dressed as a woman in order to commend his soul to God.
 Neither request was ever confirmed to be true, and Robles had already received several military honors.
-Furthermore, Robles' death certificate notes that he lost the ability to speak more than a year before dying.
+Furthermore, Robles's death certificate notes that he lost the ability to speak more than a year before dying.

 Robles died 9 December 1984, aged 95.

 Gender identity and legacy

 According to historian Gabriela Cano Ortega, Robles adopted a male identity not as a survival strategy but because of a strong desire to be a man.
-Robles' male identity was accepted by family, society, and the Mexican government, and Robles lived as a man from the age of 24 until death.
-According to a former neighbor, if anyone called Robles a woman or Doña (an honorific for women, similar to English Mrs.), he would threaten them with a pistol.
+Robles's male identity was accepted by family, society, and the Mexican government, and Robles lived as a man from the age of 24 until his death.
+According to a former neighbor, if anyone called Robles a woman or Doña (an honorific for women, similar to English Lady), he would threaten them with a pistol.
 Robles has therefore been described by historians as transgender.

 Robles is documented using both the masculine and feminine versions of his name and pronouns.
 Robles is both commemorated as a male hero of the Mexican revolution and iconized as a female warrior.

 A public school was named after him using the masculine version of his name, confirming the official recognition of his identity by the local government.
-His tombstone bears the feminine version of his name and there is a museum in Xochipala celebrating "Coronela Amelia Robles," recognizing him as a "woman fighter."
+His tombstone bears the feminine version of his name and there is a museum in Xochipala celebrating "Coronela Amelia Robles", recognizing him as a "woman fighter".

 A 1951 children's book entitled El Coyote: Corrido de la Revolución creates an image of "La Coronela Amelia Robles" through both visual and written elements.

 The image of Robles in his uniform was drawn on as inspiration for a section of a drag performance depicting soldaderas.